05 Jul Rosentreter Religions

 There is also mention of a Lutheran ‘court preacher’, Rudolph Rosentreter [I2190], born before 1720 who lived in Königs Wusterhausen, Brandenburg, Germany.

-The family of George Rosentreter [I0409] and Agnes [I0410] married in Lichnowy appear to be the earliest Catholics.
+The next Catholic family we have found is that of George Rosentreter [I0409] and Agnes [I0410] married in Lichnowy.
 They had eight children who all went on to ‘prosper and multiply’.

 Their descendants now number over 400 persons and a large majority of them live in the USA, with some remaining in Poland.